 Interest rate risk is the risk that changes in interest rates will affect the Company's income or the value of the financial instruments held.

-The Company does not expect a movement in the interest rate to have a significant impact on the Company's financial position.
+The Company is subject to interest rate risk on its cash; however, it does not expect a movement in interest rates to have a significant impact on the Company's financial position.